 Whānau, Individuals, Communities

-Mental Health Awareness Week (MHAW) is a chance to build on the simple things we’ve been doing to look after ourselves this year, and to reimagine what wellbeing looks like – together.
+Mental Health Awareness Week (MHAW) was on 21-27 September 2020.
+It was a chance to build on the simple things we’ve been doing to look after ourselves this year, and to reimagine what wellbeing looks like – together.

 MHAW is a reminder that we all have mental health.
 It's a taonga/treasure and something to look after!
 When you look after your wellbeing, your whānau, friends, colleagues and communities are uplifted too.